 I was sad as it was my last day in Sylhet.
 Early morning I checked out from Britannia Hotel.
-I wanted to eat Beef Shatkora (Famous Local Dish), and had that for the first time from Panch Bhai Restaurant, another popular restaurant for Bengali food in a cheap price.
+I wanted to eat Beef Shatkora (Famous Local Dish) and had that for the first time from Panch Bhai Restaurant, another popular restaurant for Bengali food at a cheap price.

 I was quite happy because for the second time went to visit Sreemangal, the Tea Capital of Bangladesh.
 In whole Bangladesh the excessive rainfall zone is Sreemangal.
 Therefore the weather of this destination is always cool and one of the best tourist spots in the country.

 Sreemangal Tea Garden